codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/table.rst

         .. literalinclude:: table/018.php

-    .. php:method:: setSyncRowKeysWithHeadingKeys(bool $orderByKey)
+    .. php:method:: setSyncRowsWithHeading(bool $orderByKey)

         :returns:   Table instance (method chaining)
         :rtype:     Table

-        Enables each row column to be ordered by heading keys.
-This gives more control of how data is displayed in the final table.
+        Enables each row data key to be ordered by heading keys.
+This gives more control of data being displaced in the correct column.
 Make sure to set this value before calling the first ``addRow()`` method.